Board of Directors

 Regular board meetings are held twice a year: at the annual meeting and again in the late fall at a board member’s site.
 Board minutes are posted on ALHFAM.org and published in the Bulletin after they are approved by the board.

-ALHFAM Board Members at the 2023 Fall Board Meeting- Howell Farm
+ALHFAM Board Members at the 2024 Fall Board Meeting- Arkansas

 OFFICERS OF THE ALHFAM BOARD OF DIRECTORS